4.2.9 Foundation depths for specific conditions in shrinkable soils

 Where ground levels are to remain unaltered, foundation depths should be measured from original ground level.

-Measurement of foundation depths where ground levels are reduced or increased, either in the recent past or during construction, should be as shown in figures 1, 2 and 3.
+Measurement of foundation depths where ground levels are reduced or increased, either in the recent past or during construction, should be as shown in Figures 5, 6 and 7.

-Granular infill beneath raft foundations in shrinkable soils#
+4.2.9.3 Granular infill beneath raft foundations in shrinkable soils

-Granular infill together with raft slab foundation can be used as an alternative to deep trench fill foundation.
+Granular infill together with raft slab foundations can be used as an alternative to deep trench fill foundations.
 Where adopted, granular infill should be placed beneath raft foundations on shrinkable soils as shown below.

 Infill should:

-• be at least 50% of the foundation depth determined for a trench fill foundation and not more than 1.25m deep (measured from ground level determined in accordance with 4.2.9b)
+- be at least 50% of the foundation depth determined for a trench fill foundation and not more than 1.25m deep (measured from ground level determined in accordance with Clause 4.2.9.2)

 On sloping ground, foundation trenches can be gradually stepped so that the required foundation depth is reasonably uniform below ground level.